This news release presents civilian labor force and unemployment data for states

 The estimates presented in this release are based on sample surveys, administrative

 data, and modeling and, thus, are subject to sampling and other types of errors.
-Sampling

-a sample rather than the entire population is surveyed.
+by chance because a sample rather than the entire population is surveyed.
 Survey

 data also are subject to nonsampling errors, such as those which can be introduced

 into the data collection and processing operations.
 Estimates not directly derived

 from sample surveys are subject to additional errors resulting from the specific

 unemployment rates for the current month generally are cited only if they have been

 determined to be significantly different from the U.S. rate at the 90-percent confidence

 level.
-The underlying model-based standard error measures
+The underlying model-based standard error measures for unemployment rates

-at www.bls.gov/lau/lastderr.htm.
+www.bls.gov/lau/lastderr.htm.
 The underlying standard error measures for over-the-month

 and over-the-year changes in state payroll employment data at the total nonfarm and

 nonsampling error are not available.

+available online at www.bls.gov/lau/.
+Employment data from the CES program for

-available online at www.bls.gov/sae/.
-Information in this release will be made available to sensory impaired individuals upon request.
+in this release will be made available to sensory impaired individuals upon request.